Feng Shui for the Landscape

 If your gate were in the Northern sector and you weren’t big on the color black, there are other ways to bring in the Northern element of water- perhaps by orienting a fountain or water-smoothed boulder at its base, or incorporating a unique piece of driftwood into its construction.
 With her North-east facing door, one of our designers hangs a black strand of Tibetan bells, promoting guidance in travel.

 When you are really enjoying a space, it goes without saying that you don’t want to think about leaving.
 While blocking an exit is also undesired, Feng Shui often softens or shields exits, particularly if they are within view of a gathering or resting area.
-Here, Hydrangea and Gardenia grow slightly into the path of the gate, creating a distraction for the eye and softening the hard lines of this exit.
+Here, the vining florals are placed in a position to shield the path of the gate, creating a distraction for the eye and softening the hard lines of the exit behind them.

 Movement and lightness within a landscape are crucial elements, and Feng Shui promotes the inclusion of softening elements to promote energy flow in places that feel dull or stagnant.
 These grasses might create a perfect screen or add interest with their movement in the slightest breeze.